 “At that moment, I realized what Girls Write Now was all about.
 Here’s this brilliant sports writer for the Associated Press, and she’s totally immersed in my poem.” – Lashanda Anakwah, mentee

-The pure spirit of our organization is simple: every girl who’s passionate about writing gets a shot at exploring it.
-We introduce young women writers to professional women writers from every discipline, who join Girls Write Now as mentors to pass on the specifics of their craft.
-As mentees work with their mentors, the rigor and flexibility of our structure turns a one-to-one relationship into a two-way street.
+The spirit of our organization is simple: every girl who’s passionate about telling their story gets a shot at exploring it.
+We introduce NYC public high school girls to women writers and digital media professionals from every discipline, who join Girls Write Now as mentors to pass on their craft.
+As mentees work with their mentors, a one-to-one relationship becomes a two-way street.

 We accept new mentor and mentee applications each spring.
-Once our pairs are matched in October (through a thoughtful process that takes into account geography, writing interests, and compatibility), they meet each week.
-Throughout the course of the program year, mentees create multi-genre developmental portfolios—records of their drafts from pair sessions and workshops.
-Together, they receive support and training from experienced mentors, therapists, and guest authors, who form our extended community of writers.
+Our pairs are matched in September through a process that takes into account geography, writing interests, and compatibility.
+Once matched, pairs meet each week.
+Throughout the course of the program year, mentees create multi-genre developmental portfolios, archiving and reworking their drafts from pair sessions and workshops.
+Together, they receive support and training from experienced mentors, therapists, and guest authors.

 Applications for the 2016-2017 mentoring programs open April 1.
 Click here to learn more: